utmandrew/virtual-mystery/docs/docker_setup/README.md

 4. **Copy in content**
     Copy in the mystery contents into `virtual-mystery/src/data/vm-data` with the contents formatted according to the [readme](https://github.com/utmandrew/virtual-mystery/blob/master/src/data/vm-data/readme.txt "contents readme").

+5. **Copy in SSL certificates**
+    Obtain SSL certificates for the domain you will be hosting Virtual Mystery on, and copy those certificates into `virtual-mystery/src/data/ssl`.
+The [readme](https://github.com/utmandrew/virtual-mystery/blob/master/src/data/ssl/readme.txt "ssl certificates readme") has more information about the types of certificates needed.